mkurczewski/grider/README.md

 ## Attributes
 According to what what RWD breakpoints you were defined, you can use corresponding attributes.
-For example, if we defined these breakpoints:
+For example, if you defined these breakpoints:
 ```SCSS
 $resolutions: 0, 360, 768, 992, 1280;
 ```
-we can write something like
+you can write something like
 ```HTML
 <div grider-0="data"></div>
 ```